seahorn/clam/README.md

-Finally, to make easier the communication with other LLVM-based tools, Crab-llvm can output the invariants by inserting them into the LLVM bitecode via `verifier.assume` instructions.
+Finally, to make easier the communication with other LLVM-based tools, Crab-llvm can output the invariants by inserting them into the LLVM bitcode via `verifier.assume` instructions.
 The option `--crab-add-invariants=block-entry` injects the invariants that hold at each basic block entry while option `--crab-add-invariants=after-load` injects the invariants that hold right after each LLVM load instruction.
 The option `all` injects invariants in all above locations.
-To see the final LLVM bitecode just add the option `-o out.bc`.
+To see the final LLVM bitcode just add the option `-o out.bc`.

 Consider the next program: